multmeio/django-simple-import/README.md

 ## Usage
-First, update your settings file, adding the appe name in `INSTALLED_APPS`
+First, update your settings file, adding the app name in `INSTALLED_APPS`

     INSTALLED_APPS = [
         ...